aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-fonts/reset-fonts-cache/_index.md

 ## REST API’s Resources

-The following URIs are used to address REST resources:
+The following URI is used to address the REST resource:

 ```HTML
 ~/fonts/cache